 We’ve been trying to describe what it is like to have the majority of our day to day experience aboard in an area with 360-degree views.
 [Read the rest »]

-When we wrote this introduction three years ago, during the depths of a marine industry depression, we had no idea that the summer of 2013 would have seven FPB 64s in the water cruising, and three more in the build cycle.
+When we wrote this introduction six years ago, during the depths of a marine industry depression, we had no idea that the summer of 2016 would have 11 FPB 64s in the water cruising.
 For all the latest FPB 64 updates, click here.
 [Read the rest »]

 “…One of the coolest boats I have had the pleasure to spend time on.”